| Were

 and in the dark bluish spots where each eye meets the bridge of

 the nose.
 A dot on either side keeps the eyes looking brighter.
+Basically, concealer is a

 slightly heavier version of foundation.
 If you're using concealer